hemidactylus/ostracion/ostracion_app/resources/guides_markdown/user_guide.md

 to multi-page projects such as a complex documentation - can be hosted in Ostracion.

+There are, however, limitations when it comes to navigating Markdown pages accessed by ticket, see below.

 ## User profile

 This section applies only to logged-in users and details the